RIDGIDSoftwareSolutions/RIDGID.Common.Api/README.md

     Etc.

-## Snake case property names
+### Snakecase Property Names
-In order to format the response body to use snakecase property names like the following:
+To make the response body like the following:

 ```json
 {